He whakaneke a te hapori o Te Hāpua ki tētahi ara haumaru

 Kai ora: Restoring local Māori food systems by restoring power to marae

-Alongside three marae of the Southern Kaipara this research aims to explore local food systems and food sovereignty as a means of decolonial climate action.
+Alongside three marae of the Southern Kaipara this research aimed to explore local food systems and food sovereignty as a means of decolonial climate action.
 As researchers and public health advisors our primary role is to support the return of resources and power from western institutions back to whānau and to marae.
-This research aims...
+This research aimed...
 Read more »...

 He Pā Mataora